vsathiesh/AI-TechSeries/Challenge5.md

 <h1>AI Tech Series - Hackathon</h1>
 <h2>Challenge 5 – Automatic Extraction of Key Phrases using Azure OCR and LUIS</h2>
-<p>In this Challenge 5, you have to create the Legal Document Verification using Azure Custom Vision API and Microsoft LUIS</p>
+<p>In this Challenge 5, you have to create the Legal Document Verification using Azure Computer Vision API and Microsoft LUIS</p>
 <h2>Getting Started</h2>
 <h3>Prerequisites</h3>
 <li>Kindly ensure that the application works fine so far</li>
 <li>Build the Legal Document Verification in the same application</li>
 <h3>Code Summary</h3>
 <p>In Legal Document Verification you have to do two steps.
-The first one is OCR (Optical Character Recognizer), its an API which you need to create using Azure Custom Vision.
+The first one is OCR (Optical Character Recognizer), its an API which you need to create using Azure Computer Vision.
 It is used to find the character in a given document or an image.
 Use OCR, to get the text from the input (document/image)</p>
 <p>After you got all the text, you need to do the Automatic Keyword Extraction using Microsoft LUIS.</p>
 <h3>Objective: Legal Document Verification using OCR and LUIS</h3>
 <h3>Creating Cognitive service API Key for OCR</h3>